bts1991/study/논문 Review/Others/Review_Responding to News Sensitively in Stock Attention Networks via Prompt-Adaptive Trimodal Model.md

     - ![alt text](image-4.png)
       - transaction features of stock i on the Tth day
       - the highest and lowest price, opening and closing price, trade volume, and rankings of these values over 5 days, 20 days, and 60 days
+    - standardize the price values of each stock ➡️ address varying price levels
   - 3. tabular(테이블 형식) technical indicators
     - ![alt text](image-3.png)
+    - computed through the technical analysis of historical trading signals
     - Moving Average Indicators: smooth price signals over time to identify trends and patterns inherent in price movement
     - Momentum Indicators: evaluate the strength and speed of price changes and detect potential trend reversals or continuations
     - Volatility Indicators: quantify the price volatility and gauge the level of risk in the market
     - Volume Indicators: assess the relationship between price and tracting volume and identify the accumulation or distribution of a security
 - 목표
-  - integrate trunodal features + acco,runodate the long-tailed feature distribution
+  - integrate trimodal features + accomodate the long-tailed feature distribution(only a few stocks have relevant news)

 # PA-TMM Architecture
 - key motivation: dealing with the long tail effect in feature distribution